GuenterQuast/PhyPraKit/builddoc/index.rst

 Installation:
 -------------

-To use PhyPraKit, it is sufficient to place the file `PhyPraKit.py` in the same directory as the python scripts importing it.
+To use PhyPraKit, it is sufficient to place the the direcotory `PhyPraKit` and all the files in it in the same directory as the python scripts importing it.

 Installation via `pip` is also supported.
 The recommendation is to use the installation package in the subdirectory `dist` and